RePlast blocks are made from recycled plastics that are heated and compressed using ByFusion systems.

 ByFusion has developed a machine that produces the RePlast blocks from plastic waste.
 The machine and the blocks are still in a proof of concept phase.
 The blocks can be used in infrastructure work or as wall fill.

 The ByFusion machine is self contained and can fit into one shipping container so it can be brought where the plastic is located.
-The manufacturer also intends to sell the blocks separately, though they are not yet available for purchase.

 Size of the component